Cyclosa

 While most orb-web spiders face downwards in their web when waiting for prey, some Cyclosa species (e.g. C. ginnaga and C. argenteoalba) face upwards.

 Notable members

 Cyclosa argenteoalba

 Cyclosa argenteoalba builds two types of web, a traditional sticky spider web, and a resting web that consists of just a few strands.
 When infected with a larva of the wasp Reclinervellus nielseni, the spider switches on the behavior to build a resting web.
 The larva then eats the spider and uses the web to complete metamorphosis.

+Cyclosa longicauda

+The Neotropical species C. longicauda has been formally documented in Peru to construct an elaborate, non-linear stabilimentum from detritus and silk that visually mimics a larger spider.
+This specific "decoy spider" behavior is hypothesized to be an advanced defense mechanism against visual predators.

 Cyclosa mulmeinensis

 C. mulmeinensis, found on Orchid Island off the southeast coast of Taiwan, makes web decorations similar in size and appearance to itself that act as decoys to distract predatory wasps.

 Cyclosa tremula

 One small species from Guyana described under the nomen dubium C. tremula has a black and white pattern and rests in the center of an orb web with greyish "imitation spiders" it has created from prey remains.
-If the spider is disturbed, it vibrates its body, so that the black and white patches blur into grey, thus resembling the false spiders.
+If the spider is disturbed, it vibrates its body, so that the black and white patches blur into grey, thus resembling false spiders.